 Woodwinds, Brass, & Percussion

-Undergraduates in the department also participate in large ensembles each semester: Eastman School Symphony Orchestra or Wind Orchestra (freshmen and sophomores); Philharmonia or Wind Ensemble (upperclassmen).
+Undergraduates in the department also participate in large ensembles each semester: Eastman School Symphony Orchestra or Wind Orchestra (first-years and sophomores); Philharmonia or Wind Ensemble (upperclassmen).
 Individual teachers coordinate students’ rotation between symphony orchestra and wind ensemble.
 Students may also participate in Jazz Ensemble, Studio Orchestra, Musica Nova, ensemble courses in chamber music, and other ensembles.

 Studies leading to the Master of Music and Doctor of Musical Arts degrees in performance and literature are designed to prepare the graduate student for careers in performing and teaching at the college level.
 The flexibility of the degree programs allows the student to choose courses based on individual interests and needs.
 High levels of performing ability and scholarship must be demonstrated for admission.